standardgalactic/third-brain/_Notes/Equity asset class.md

 - Equity is ownership of a business and the risk that it brings, either directly (through stocks) or indirectly (through mutual funds)
+- Involves buying shares of publicly listed companies
+	- Shares are traded on the Bombay Stock Exchange (BSE) and the National Stock Exchange (NSE)
 - Misunderstood to be gamble - It is a slow cook

 ## Volatility and its effects